Home

 Sports Stars Light Up Cell Phones Marketing

 What do tennis champions Venus and Serena Williams have in common with soccer legend Pele?
-All three are the latest sports stars to step into the cell phones marketing arena.
+All three are some of the sports stars to step into the cell phones marketing arena.
 This is a growing cell phone trend.

 The Williams sisters have unveiled their cross-carrier mobile storefront in conjunction with TWI Interactive and m-Qube.
 Fans can personalize their cell phones with exclusive ringtones, images and other content provided by Venus and Serena.